imranismail/bff/README.md

   value: bar
 ```

-The additional `bff.querystringModifier` allows copy and moving the parameters.
+The additional `bff.querystringModifier` allows copying and renaming the parameters.

-Example configuration that copy the value of `foo` to `fuu` and moving the value
+Example configuration that copies the value of `foo` to `fuu` and rename the field
-of `bar` to `baz`:
+`bar` to `baz`:

 ```yaml
 bff.QueryStringModifier